vrtulka23/scinumtools/docs/source/units/quantities.rst

    (Quantity(1.200e+00 au), Quantity([1.
 2. 3.] [c]))

-In the rest of this documentation we will give only examples that use the direct quantity initialization using ``Quantity`` class.
+In the rest of this documentation, we will give only examples that use the direct quantity initialization using ``Quantity`` class.
 Every quantity contains ``magnitude`` and ``baseunits`` part, that can be accessed in a following way:

 .. code-block::